kfl/adventofcode_2021/notes.md

 NICE-TO-HAVE: Clean up the code a bit, find out how to extract the result directly from the data type returned from `sbv`.

+Post event: Added a brute-force solution that explicitly keeps track of all possible states based on input that can only be 1-9.
+Current solution find the minimal model no in 20 mins, which is not as bad as I initially expected, but now I think it should be possible to do faster.

 Day 25
 ------